Answers are at the right or below the question in "Light Blue".

 What do we refer to as the "biblical silent years"?

 a.
-The years that the Israelites spent captive in Egypt.
+These were the years that the Israelites spent captive in Egypt.

 c.
-The years between the last book of the Old Testament and the first book of the New Testament.
+These were the years between the last book of the Old Testament and the first book of the New Testament.

 The 400 years between the writings of the Old and New Testaments are known as the silent years.